aparij/kaggle_asus/README.md

 My entry to Kaggle's ASUS Malfunctional Components Prediction.
 Top 25% entry.

 The best model was simple survival analysis with some blending of linear regression.
-I used the excellent Lifelines package https://github.com/CamDavidsonPilon/lifelines for survival analysis, Got into top 25%
+I used the excellent Lifelines package https://github.com/CamDavidsonPilon/lifelines for survival analysis.
+Got into top 25%

 lin_comb_survival.py